tududes/plugin-taostats/README.md

 - `getSubnetDescription(netuid)`: Get the description of a subnet
 - `getSubnetRegistrationCostLatest()`: Get latest subnet registration cost
 - `getSubnetRegistrationCostHistory(limit = 10)`: Get history of subnet registration costs
+- `getSubnetIPDistribution(netuid)`: Get IP distribution for a subnet
+- `getSubnetColdkeyDistribution(netuid)`: Get coldkey distribution for a subnet
+- `getSubnetIncentiveDistribution(netuid)`: Get incentive distribution for a subnet
+- `getSubnetRegistrations(limit = 10)`: Get recent subnet registrations
+- `getSubnetNeuronRegistrations(netuid, limit = 10)`: Get neuron registrations for a subnet
+- `getSubnetNeuronDeregistrations(netuid, limit = 10)`: Get neuron deregistrations for a subnet
+- `getSubnetEmission(netuid)`: Get emission for a subnet

 ### Validator Endpoints